Resonances on geometrically finite graphs: Introduction

 In the setting of geometrically finite hyperbolic manifolds, the theory of resonances is very closely connected with the Lax-Phillips scattering theory \cite{pbhr-LP76}.
 Roughly speaking, the resonances correspond to the poles of the scattering operator.
-The Lax-Phillips scattering theory is itself defined in terms of the (automorphic) wave equation, and in general the resonances control the long term behavior of waves on the manifold.
+The Lax-Phillips scattering theory is itself defined in terms of the (automorphic) wave equation, and in general the resonances control the long-term behavior of waves on the manifold.
 In follow-up work, we plan to connect the theory of resonances on geometrically finite graphs developed in this paper with the wave equation on regular trees and graphs \cite{brooks_lindenstrauss1, brooks_lindenstrauss2, anker_wave}, and in particular with the Lax-Phillips scattering theory in this setting studied by the second author in \cite{peterson}.
-This should in turn be very closely related to the analogue of Eisenstein series in this setting which we plan to also develop; this should also allow us to rigorously describe in representation theoretic terms the structure of the resonances for arithmetic examples mentioned in the previous paragraph.
-More generally, there is a plethora of natural follow-up questions by analogy with the manifolds setting, such as the connections to Ruelle resonances of the geodesic flow (see Hilgert's recent review article, where the missing notion of resonances for the averaging operator on infinite graphs was marked as an important open question \cite[Problem 6.31]{Hil24}).
-Such a quantum-classical correspondence should lead to a connection between resonances and zeros of zeta functions (in analogy to the correspondence with zeros of the Selberg zeta function obtained in \cite{BJP05} for geometrically finite hyperbolic surfaces).
-Furthermore, the distribution of resonances on large random geometrically finite graphs can be expected to have interesting properties (see Section \ref{sec_large_random} for some numerical experiments in this direction which show interesting phenomena).
-In addition to its intrinsic interest, we hope that this setting may act as a testing ground for existing conjectures and new approaches to the study of resonances on geometrically finite hyperbolic manifolds.
+This should in turn be very closely related to the analogue of Eisenstein series in this setting which we plan to also develop; this should also allow us to rigorously describe in representation-theoretic terms the structure of the resonances for arithmetic examples mentioned in the previous paragraph.